jaseknighter/euclidean-grid/README.md

 - **D** sets the rotation of the sequence (i.e., the step in which the sequence begins)
 - **E** resets the sequence (when pressed in combination with button **C**)

-#### Playhead line
+#### Playhead lane
-The playhead line shows the position of the global playhead.
+The playhead lane shows the position of the global playhead.

 ### starting and stopping